 The 26 in the denominator represents the average working days per month (excluding Sundays).
 The 15 represents 15 days of salary per year of service.

 What “salary” means here: For the formula, salary means Basic Pay plus Dearness Allowance only.
 Special allowance, HRA, commission (unless based on fixed percentage of turnover), and other components are excluded.
 This is a frequently misunderstood point.
-If your CTC is ₹20L but your basic is ₹7L, the gratuity formula uses ₹7L (plus DA if any, which is typically zero in private sector) — not the full CTC figure.
+If your CTC is ₹20L but your basic is ₹7L, the gratuity formula uses ₹7L (plus DA if any, which is typically zero in private sector) - not the full CTC figure.
+When comparing two offers with different basic salary percentages, this also changes the gratuity entitlement you are accumulating, not just the monthly in-hand.

 5. Private Sector (Not Covered): The Half-Month Formula